Rallidae

 Japanese:

 The rails are called クイナ kuina.
 In Chinese characters, this is written either 秧鶏 ('seedling fowl') or 水鶏 ('water fowl'), based on Chinese names.
-Kuina by itself usually refers to the Water rail (Rallus aquaticus).
-In traditional poetry it referred to the Ruddy-breasted crake (Porzana fusca).
+Kuina by itself usually refers to the Water Rail (Rallus aquaticus).
+In traditional poetry it referred to the Ruddy-breasted Crake (Porzana fusca).

 The Moorhen and the Coot are known as バン ban, written .
 Although this character is from Chinese, it is not clear what kind of bird it referred to.
 Its application to these two birds appears to be of Japanese origin.